Don Oberdorfer

 Donald Oberdorfer Jr. (May 28, 1931 – July 23, 2015) was an American professor at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University with a specialty in Korea, and was a journalist for 38 years, 25 of them with The Washington Post.
 He is the author of five books and several academic papers.
 His book on Mike Mansfield, Senator Mansfield: The Extraordinary Life of a Great American Statesman and Diplomat, won the D.B.
 Hardeman Prize in 2003.

 Career

-Oberdorfer graduated from Princeton University and went to South Korea as a U.S. Army lieutenant after the signing of the armistice that ended the Korean War.
+Oberdorfer was born in Atlanta, Georgia and attended Druid Hills High School.
+He later graduated from Princeton University in 1952, and went to South Korea as a U.S. Army lieutenant after the signing of the armistice that ended the Korean War.
 In 1955 he joined The Charlotte Observer, and eventually found a job with The Washington Post.
 During the next 25 years, he worked for The Post, serving as White House correspondent, Northeast Asia correspondent, and diplomatic correspondent.
 He retired from the paper in 1993.
+In 1995, Oberdorfer, who taught at Princeton University on three separate occasions, authored the commemorative coffee-table publication celebrating the University's 250th anniversary.
+In his work Princeton University: The First 250 Years, Oberdorfer described Princeton as "a national institution before there was a nation."

-At the Nitze school, beyond his teaching position, Oberdorfer served as chairman of the U.S.-Korea Institute from its inauguration in 2006. and was named chairman emeritus in 2013.
+At the Nitze school, beyond his teaching position, Oberdorfer served as chairman of the U.S.-Korea Institute from its inauguration in 2006, and was named chairman emeritus in 2013.
+In 2008, Don Oberdorfer was awarded the "Van Fleet Award" by The Korea Society for his contributions to advancing knowledge and understanding of the context of South Korea–United States relations.

 Personal

 Oberdorfer was married to the former Laura Klein.
 He had two children, Daniel and Karen Oberdorfer, and a brother, Eugene.
+He died on Thursday, July 23, 2015, in Washington, D.C. at the age of 84.
+According to his wife Laura, the cause of his death was complications related to Alzheimer's disease.
+To honor Oberdorfer's journalistic career, Professor Stephan Haggard said it "was the combination of a large picture with attention not only to historical detail but the unique perspectives of the participants".